 Choosing the Right Floor Plan for Your Lifestyle

 Floor Plan Basics

 An elevation is each "face" of the home - commonly referred to as the front, back and sides.
-When you build a new home, you are able to choose what you want the appearance of the exterior to be.
+When you build a new home, you are able to choose from pre-designed options to decide what you want the appearance of the exterior to be.